nchatharoo/nchatharoo/README.md

 # Bonjour, my name is Nadheer 👋

 I'm an iOS developer based in France.
 With over 12 years of experience in mobile development, I have honed my skills in programming, project management and team collaboration.
-My passion for technology and security has led me to explore the field of cybersecurity.

 ## 💼 Professional background